Arne Næss Symposium 2018: Homo Futurus with a Thousand Faces

 - Einar Tjelle - Norwegian Council for Religious and Life Stance Communities

-- Erling Kagge - Writer and Publisher
+- Erling Kagge - Explorer, author and publisher

 25 October 13:00-15:00 - Arne Næss auditoriet, Georg Morgenstiernes hus, Blindern